taweisse/wavJS/README.md

 	wav.addSamples([channelR, channelL])
 	```

 3. Play or download the file.
 Play, pause, and stop functionality is supported, or a download prompt can be launched.
-As samples are added to the file, it is automatically regenerated on any call to `play` or `download`.
+The file is regenerated as samples are added, so `play` and `download` always have the most up-to-date version.

 	```
 	wav.play()